 - Best Projects: Agriculture—Presented to an agricultural operation that has implemented an energy-efficiency project.

-1) Nominee: First and last name (list only one person), contact person (for awards honoring organizations), address, phone, and e-mail.
+Nominee: First and last name (list only one person), contact person (for awards honoring organizations), address, phone, and e-mail

-2) Nominator: First and last name, organization (if applicable), address, phone, and e-mail.
+Nominator: First and last name, organization (if applicable), address, phone, and e-mail

-3) Award Category: A nominee may be nominated in only one category.
+Award Category: A nominee may be nominated in only one category

-4) Nomination Narrative: The nomination narrative answers questions specific to each award and is used extensively by the reviewers when selecting the award recipients.
-Nomination narratives must include:
+Nomination Narrative: The nomination narrative answers questions specific to each award and is used extensively by the reviewers when selecting the award recipients.
+Nomination narratives include:

 - A description of any resulting health or safety improvements

-5) Background Check Agreement: Nominees that advance in the selection process may be asked to submit to a background check.
+Background Check Agreement: Nominees that advance in the selection process may be asked to submit to a background check.
 It is advised that nominators inform their nominee(s) of this requirement.
+Compliance checks will be completed on all award finalists.
+We recommend nominees review their compliance with all state tax and regulatory requirements with the following state agencies:

 - Only one individual or organization may be nominated per nomination entry.